williamsyy/LocalMAP/README.md

 Other parameters include:

 - `num_iters`: number of iterations.
 Default to 450.
-450 iterations is enough for most dataset to converge.
+450 iterations are enough for most datasets to converge.
 - `pair_neighbors`, `pair_MN` and `pair_FP`: pre-specified neighbor pairs, mid-near points, and further pairs.
 Allows user to use their own graphs.
 Default to `None`.
 - `verbose`: print the progress of pacmap.
 Default to `False`
 - `lr`: learning rate of the AdaGrad optimizer.
 Default to 1.
-- `apply_pca`: whether pacmap should apply PCA to the data before constructing the k-Nearest Neighbor graph.
+- `apply_pca`: whether localmap should apply PCA to the data before constructing the k-Nearest Neighbor graph.
 Using PCA to preprocess the data can largely accelerate the DR process without losing too much accuracy.
 Notice that this option does not affect the initialization of the optimization process.
-- `intermediate`: whether pacmap should also output the intermediate stages of the optimization process of the lower dimension embedding.
+- `intermediate`: whether localmap should also output the intermediate stages of the optimization process of the lower dimension embedding.
 If `True`, then the output will be a numpy array of the size (n, `n_components`, 13), where each slice is a "screenshot" of the output embedding at a particular number of steps, from [0, 10, 30, 60, 100, 120, 140, 170, 200, 250, 300, 350, 450].

 ## <a name='Methods'></a>Methods